Understanding and Addressing the Psychosocial Needs of the Elderly Population

 Key Takeaways

-• Personal connections are essential for the emotional well-being of the elderly, reducing feelings of depression and loneliness.
+• Personal connections are essential for the emotional well-being of the elderly, promoting happiness and reducing feelings of depression and loneliness.

 • Engagement in community activities fosters independence and enhances emotional satisfaction, contributing to a higher quality of life for older adults.